Updated 8th May 2024

 What's next?

-Beyond that, we have no plans to slow down.
+However, we have no plans to slow down.

 We’ve already published 30 peer-reviewed studies that all contribute to our understanding of personalized, long-term health, and we’ll continue adding to the science.